-The original Japanese version is an interesting case: Princess Mononoke is the first Ghibli film that doesn't use professional voice actors for the main characters of this film; since then, all of the Ghibli films used celebrities to voice the main characters.
+The original Japanese version is an interesting case: Princess Mononoke is the first Ghibli film that uses celebrities to provide the voice of the main characters of this film; since then, all of the Ghibli films used celebrities to voice the main characters.
 The only known professional with a named role in the movie is Sumi Shimamoto as Toki, Lady Eboshi's servant.

 Cross-Dressing Voices: Moro is voiced by a man, in this case Akihiro Miwa, in the Japanese version.
 This comes from Japanese mythology which says that wolves are always male-voiced (and cats always female-voiced), regardless of sex.

-Executive Meddling: Thankfully averted, as opposed to earlier efforts to adapt Miyazaki's films into English.
+Executive Meddling: Fortunately averted, as opposed to earlier efforts to adapt Miyazaki's films into English.
 Miramax (read: the Weinstein brothers) wanted to cut 20 minutes from the English release, which, given Miramax being a division of Disney at the time, was explicitly forbidden by the Disney/Ghibli distribution agreement.
 When Studio Ghibli producer Toshio Suzuki found this out after a very successful screening for the New York Film Critics Circle, he allegedly sent the Miramax executives a katana with a note attached: "No cuts."

-Keep Circulating the Tapes: Disney's sale of Miramax was in the way of any possible re-release in America for several years, although Alliance Films in Canada was still able to print its release.
+Keep Circulating the Tapes: Disney's sale of Miramax was in the way of any possible re-release in the US for several years, although Alliance Films in Canada was still able to print its release.
 Miramax's rights lapsed at some point and Disney re-issued the film (officially re-printing the original DVD release from Buena Vista Home Entertainment re-badged in Disney's Ghibli package design and with almost every mention of Miramax removed) in 2012, with a Blu-ray release in 2014.

 The earliest concepts Miyazaki had that involved a Mononoke spirit was actually his re-telling of Beauty and the Beast.